-As companies consider how to best support Account-Based Marketing (ABM) strategies, one question consistently comes up: should we invest in a dedicated platform?
+As companies consider Account-Based Marketing (ABM) strategies, one question consistently comes up: should we invest in a dedicated platform to support our digital marketing program?

 Just as there’s no specific time for a startup to begin adopting ABM strategies, there’s also no trigger to invest in an Account-Based Marketing platform.
 The decision comes down to questions of data management and expertise.
 First, let’s understand how data flows and which systems and expertise are required.
 Then, whether it makes more sense to invest in a platform or use existing tools.